 Does variation in the vernal window drive variation in hydrologic and gaseous N losses during the spring period?

 Approach.
-We will test this with careful monitoring of the timing of the spring trigger combined with ongoing measurements of soil solution and watershed N exports.
+We will address this question with careful monitoring of the timing of the spring trigger combined with ongoing measurements of soil solution and watershed N exports.
 This will include detailed monitoring of the transition cascade from energy balance (using the eddy covariance tower at HBEF) to snowpack dynamics, to soil moisture and temperature, to stream temperature and chemistry.
 We will also seek non-LTER funding to manipulate the system though snow removals and additions during the winter/spring transition.

 Seasonality and stream carbon dynamics.
 (Research Team: Rosi-Marshall, Bernhardt, Likens).
 Spring and autumn are arguably the most the important seasons for in-stream carbon processes and invertebrate consumers in headwater streams (ref).
 At HBR, the greatest watershed export of N occurs in early spring and differences in spring conditions cause substantial interannual variability in watershed export (ref).
 Historically, allochthonous inputs have dominated C cycling in the streams at HBR and there has been very little contribution by in-stream algal production (Fisher and Likens 1973).
 However, recently we have observed spring algal blooms in some headwater streams.
 The causes are not known, but may be related to changing stream chemistry (Likens and Buso 2012).
 Interestingly, algal blooms have never been observed in the less acidic stream draining the CaSiO3 amended watershed (W1).
 This leads to the question: